SOME OF THE BEST IDEAS START ON THE SIDE

 They also both love side projects.
 Together they formed Hateboards, an art project turned skateboard company, sold in 15 shops across the UK.

-I met with Nathan: an expedition doctor, (the only doctor on adventure expeditions), photographer and A&E fellow at Kings Hospital.
+We met with Nathan: an expedition doctor, (the only doctor on adventure expeditions), photographer and A&E fellow at Kings Hospital.

 We talk about how side projects help him make better life decisions, reduce burnout, improve his mental well-being and ultimately make him a much better doctor.

-I met with Nils Arend.
+We met with Nils Arend.
 Nils runs a creative production house in LA.
 He is also creator of the craziest running race in history: The Speed Project.

 The Speed Project is a 550km race from LA to Las Vegas.
 It has been going for 5 years, amassing a following of 22k+ people.
 It's still unofficial, there's still no website, and there’s still no rules.

-In this interview, he tells me why you should choose a side project over a side hustle, how to find your strengths, how to find the time and why talking to others about your project matters.
+In this interview, he tells us why you should choose a side project over a side hustle, how to find your strengths, how to find the time and why talking to others about your project matters.